-Goa, a famous Indian state, is the most preferred holiday destination, especially during the winters.
-The beautiful sunset at the beach, a breeze of Portuguese culture, and its adventurous nightlife attract the tourist from all over the world.
+Goa, a famous Indian state, is the most preferred holiday destination, especially during the winter.
+The beautiful sunset at the beach, the breeze of Portuguese culture, and its adventurous nightlife attract tourist from all over the world.

 If you're planning to visit Goa during this vacation, you may find this blog helpful.

 Goa, India’s smallest state by area and the fourth smallest by population, has always been a preferred destination for Indian and foreign tourists.
 It’s a long history as a Portuguese Colony and it’s preserved churches makes it more appealing to explore this beautiful and adventurous state.
 Therefore, if you are planning for Goa this winter vacation, read this helpful blog for some good travel tips and ideas.

 1. Via Airways

 Goa International Airport or Dabolim Airport is located 4 kilometres from the nearest city, Vasco Da Gama.
 This airport caters to both international and domestic flight services. \

 The distance from the Panjim (state capital) to Dabolim Airport is 30 kilometres.